HenkDz/nd-super-nodes/docs/ENHANCED_UI_FEATURE_GUIDE.md

 - Resolved the lingering single-click issue by hiding the native LiteGraph combo widget entirely and inserting our compact overlay proxy in its place.
 The overlay now opens on the very first click with no dropdown flash.
 - Added per-widget enhancement metadata so we no longer reuse the same draw handler across inputs.
 This prevents neighbouring fields from inheriting the selected file path and keeps non-file widgets (e.g., integers) from showing `NaN`.
 - Updated the GGUF loaders (UNet and CLIP variants) to iterate every exposed `clip_name*` input.
-Dual, Triple, and Quad CLIP loaders now get individual overlays without hiding the second (or third/fourth) slot, and the “Enable ND Power UI” toggle is available again on both regular and advanced GGUF nodes.
+Dual, Triple, and Quad CLIP loaders now get individual overlays without hiding the second (or third/fourth) slot, and the “Enable ND Super Selector” toggle is available again on both regular and advanced GGUF nodes.
 - Restored the original widget handlers when disabling the enhancement so the native dropdown reappears immediately and the compact proxy is removed cleanly.
 - Reapplied the narrow overlay styling (≈120px width, reduced padding) so the trigger maintains the compact footprint we standardised on earlier experiments.